Partners in Credit Inc

 How to file a complaint about Partners in Credit Inc

-Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.
+Before making a written complaint, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.

 For contact details and links to your provincial office, visit the Federal, Provincial and Territorial Consumer Affairs Offices directory.